Alliance of Baptists

-The Alliance of Baptists is a Baptist Christian denomination in the United States and Canada.
+The Alliance of Baptists is a Christian denomination in the United States and Canada.
 The headquarters is in Raleigh, North Carolina.

 History

 The Alliance of Baptists was formed in 1987 as the Southern Baptist Alliance by liberal individuals and congregations who were considering separating from the Southern Baptist Convention as a result of the conservative resurgence/fundamentalist takeover controversy.

 Statistics

-According to a denomination census released in 2022, it has 140 churches and 4,500 baptized members.
+According to an association census released in 2022, it has 140 churches and 4,500 baptized members.

 Beliefs

-In 1990, the Alliance became the first Baptist organization to formally offer an apology for slavery in the American South.
+In 1990, the Alliance became the first Baptist organization based in the Southern United States to formally offer an apology for slavery in the American South.

-In contrast to the SBC and other conservative Baptists, the Alliance has emphasized women's ministry, encouraging women to seek ordination and senior pastorates, and encourages its congregations toward inclusiveness with respect to homosexuality.
+In contrast to the SBC and other conservative Baptists, the Alliance of Baptists has emphasized women's ministry, encouraging women to seek ordination and senior pastorates, and encourages its congregations toward inclusiveness with respect to homosexuality.
 In 2014, the Alliance joined a lawsuit challenging North Carolina's ban on same-sex marriage, which is America's first faith-based challenge to same-sex marriage bans.

 The Alliance has also worked to uphold the separation of church and state through its membership and support of the Baptist Joint Committee for Religious Liberty.
 In 2019, the Alliance joined with 42 other religious and allied organizations in issuing a statement opposing Project Blitz, an effort by a coalition of Christian right organizations to influence state legislation.